This post contains affiliate links, to find out more information, please read my affiliate disclosure

-It is likely that your main customer base is likely to be older riders, or parents towing their children in trailers.
-The best frame style to get, in my opinion would be a low-step frame, as this type of frame can be ridden by anyone – male or female, young and old.
+Electric bikes are more popular than ever and now appeal to riders of all ages (14 years and over).
+The best frame style to get would be a low-step frame, as this type of frame can be ridden by anyone – male or female, young and old.

-Electric bikes can be purchased for as little as £500, but at this price point they are likely to have a low battery range and be made of cheap components.
+Electric bikes can be purchased for as little as £750, but at this price point they are likely to have a low battery range and be made of cheap components.
 Having said that, they usually use simple hub motors, and are fairly inexpensive to repair if they go wrong.
-At the other end of the scale there are the higher-end e-bikes that use the mid-drive Bosch motors.
-These usually start at around the £1400 mark, and can be very expensive to repair once the warranty has expired – You will need to make sure the manufacturers warranty covers the bike for hire usage
+At the other end of the scale there are the higher-end e-bikes that use the mid-drive motors.
+These usually start at around the £2000 mark, and can be very expensive to repair once the warranty has expired – You will need to make sure the manufacturers warranty covers the bike for hire usage.

 Because you will be purchasing ten or more e-bikes in one go, you should be able to negotiate a better price with your chosen supplier.
 Remember, it is a buyers market, and if one supplier isn’t willing to budge on price, you will always find a supplier who is.
 You will be investing a lot of money, so shop around for the best deal.

 Having a physical store, where you can showcase and demonstrate e-bikes to potential customers is a great idea.